About the Competition

 Phase I - Online Application

 All participants in the community and college divisions will be asked to complete an online application.
 The questions focus on important points about each business concept that would be important to potential investors and other stakeholders of why the venture would succeed.
-The application should take 15-30 minutes to complete.
+The application generally takes 15-30 minutes to complete.

 Phase II - Mini-Business Plan